 We highly recommend Oudhtshoorn, which has itself numerous places of interest with the most famous being the Ostrich Farms, a high number of them here has made it the "Ostrich Capital Of TheWorld" and well worth a visit.
-The Cango Caves and wildlife reserve are also gaining in popularity and Oudtshoorn is also the route of Route 62 which is where the very best South African Port Wines are produced.
+The Cango Caves and wildlife reserve are also gaining in popularity and Oudtshoorn is also the route of Route 62, where the very best South African Port Wines are produced.

 For those seafood connoisseurs then look no further than Knysna, famous for its Oysters and seafood, with the pinnacle of the year coming at the end of June and into early July with the Knysna Oyster Festival.
-Knysna sits adjacent to the lagoon located between the Outeniqua mountains, Tsitsikamma National Park, and the Indian Ocean.
-The lagoon is protected by sandstone heads which can be visually seen by boat or catamaran or from the numerous walking trails spread out across the Featherbed Nature Reserve.
+Knysna sits adjacent to the lagoon between the Outeniqua mountains, Tsitsikamma National Park, and the Indian Ocean.
+The lagoon is protected by sandstone heads which can be visually seen by boat or catamaran or from the numerous walking trails spread across the Featherbed Nature Reserve.
 The weather here has a great year-round temperate climate which is ideal for golf and a collection of world-class golf courses in Pezula, Simola golf & country estate, and Knysna golf courses.